-In South Australia you are asked to declare whether you are taking medication or have a medical condition, that affects your ability to drive when you apply for or renew your driver's licence.
+When you apply for or renew your driver's licence in South Australia, you are asked to declare whether you are taking medication, or have a medical condition, that affects your ability to drive

 Based on this information you may need to undergo a medical examination to confirm your fitness to hold a driver's licence.

 All drivers are also required by law to report any medical condition that could affect their ability to drive safely.
 This must be done at the time the condition occurs, not just when renewing your licence.

 Health practitioners are also required to report if a patient is diagnosed with a medical condition that may affect their ability to drive.